AleksanderTyc/GettingAndCleaningDataCourseProject/codebook.md

 New data frame `df.feat.sel` is then created with rows filtered from `df.feat`: row is saved only if `interest` is TRUE.
 New column `corr.name` is built and added to `df.feat.sel`: Character, contains feature name with characters "-", "(", ")" and "," replaced with "_".
 This results in a name which is an R-acceptable column name.

+In result `df.feat.sel` contains indices of columns of interest (used in step 3 to subset input data and select relevant columns only) and names of columns of interest corrected to follow R naming convention.

 ### Step 3.
 `X_test.txt` and `X_train.txt` are read and appended into a data frame `df.X`.
 The processing takes advantage of `LaF` package functionality to select columns of interest, whose indices were determined in step 2.